-This is the direct expert support you benefit most from, and don't mind respectfully investing in the creator for anyway — and if you want something they aren't prioritising, you can always commission your own direct developer, familiar with the stack, and commission your own variations without any limitations.
+This is the direct expert support you benefit most from, and don’t mind respectfully investing in the creator for anyway.
+If you want something they aren’t prioritising, you can always commission a developer familiar with the stack, and add your variations without limitation.

-All those software-as-a-service (SaaS) products and companies usually have to charge more to pay for quality-control with a team of employees, and all the other costs of patents, licences, sales and marketing.
+All those software-as-a-service (SaaS) products and companies usually have to charge more to pay for quality-control with a team of employees, and all the other costs of patents, licences, sales, and marketing.
 You will be quite miffed if they change their business model, pricing, or products cease to exist.
-Your data is locked-in with proprietary structures, and setups, meaning later migrations can be quite costly and distracting - so better not to choose to be locked-in while you have so many open alternatives nowadays.
+Your data is locked-in with proprietary structures, and setups, meaning later migrations can be quite costly and distracting — so better not to choose to be locked-in, especially when you have so many open alternatives nowadays.